Eisenhower Centennial silver dollar: Legislation

+The United States Mint had stopped minting commemorative coins in 1954 after interest from coin collectors began waning.
+The Treasury Department stated that commemorative coins had been abused by special interest groups.
+In the 1980s, newly appointed Mint Director Donna Pope expressed an openness to strike new commemorative coins.
+The Mint began striking commemorative coins again in 1982 with the George Washington 250th Anniversary half dollar.

 H.R.
-3654, titled the "Dwight David Eisenhower Commemorative Coin Act of 1987," was introduced in the House of Representatives by William Goodling of Pennsylvania on November 18, 1987.
+3654, titled the "Dwight David Eisenhower Commemorative Coin Act of 1987", was introduced in the House of Representatives by William Goodling of Pennsylvania on November 18, 1987.
 Goodling stated that the coin was suggested by the Dwight David Eisenhower Society in Gettysburg, where Eisenhower's retirement home is located.
-The bill allowed the United States Mint to strike up to 10 million silver dollars commemorating the 100th anniversary of the birth of Dwight D. Eisenhower in 1990.
+The bill allowed the United States Mint to strike up to 10 million silver dollars commemorating the centennial of the birth of Dwight D. Eisenhower in 1990.
 The bill also stated a $9 surcharge on sales of the coin were to be used to reduce the national debt and that both the proof and uncirculated varieties were to be minted at one mint facility.
 The bill was sent to the House Committee on Banking, Finance and Urban Affairs.
 A similar bill was introduced in the Senate by Senator John Heinz on December 19 but received no further attention.

-As progress stalled on the bill, Senator Bob Dole added an amendment to a bill in the Senate authorizing the Congressional Bicentennial commemorative coins.
-The amendment authorized a coin commemorating the 100th anniversary of Eisenhower's birth, with a maximum mintage of 10 million.
+As progress stalled on H.R.
+3654, Senator Bob Dole added an amendment to another bill in the Senate authorizing the Congressional Bicentennial commemorative coins.
+The amendment also authorized a coin commemorating the centennial of Eisenhower's birth, with a maximum mintage of 10 million.
 The Senate approved that bill with amendments by unanimous consent on June 15, 1988.
 However, the House approved the bill without the amendment, as the amendment lacked enough sponsors under House rules.
 Goodling expressed disappointment that the amendment was not approved, and asked Frank Annunzio of Illinois, the chairman of the Subcommittee on Consumer Affairs and Coinage, to consider his bill, H.R.
 3654.
 The Senate approved the Congressional Bicentennial coins bill on July 12 without the amendment for the Eisenhower coin.